-About Songs of Heartstrings which has a recent review
+About Songs of Heartstrings

 Human being has the willpower to travel through an exhausting journey, win a tough battle, and heal a deep wound.
 Strength from hope keeps us going until the light at the end of the tunnel is in sight and striving until the storm is over.

 This poetic memoir comprises themes ranging from the suffering through an undesirable relationship, surviving an aggressive cancer, to the happiness in true love, the joy of parenthood, and gratefulness toward the Maker.
 Hurdle reveals the honest self-talk and reflects a heart filled with optimism, faith and trust.
 She illustrates the poems with her beautiful photos and paintings.

 One of the recent reviews for the collection